Dependency Ratio Definition

 - It helps in analyzing the shift in population

-- It also helps to understand employment trends as if we have to calculate the employment rate of the country, we should consider the working-age group population only
+- It also helps to understand employment trends as if we have to calculate the employment rate of the country, and we should consider the working-age group population only

 For public policy management by the governments:

-- It helps the government in policy management because if the dependency ratio is increasing, then the government may need to increase the taxes that are subjected to the working-age group like income tax
+- It helps the government in policy management because if the dependency ratio is increasing, then the government may need to increase the taxes that are subjected to the working-age group, like income tax

 Limitations